ICONICS and Mitsubishi Electric Products

 A denial-of-service vulnerability due to an out of bounds read condition exists in the OpenSSL library used in the ICONICS Suite.
 This vulnerability is in the X.509 certificate verification.

 An information disclosure vulnerability due to an observable timing discrepancy exists in the OpenSSL library used in the ICONICS Suite.
 This vulnerability is in the RSA decryption implementation.

 3.2.5 DOUBLE FREE CWE-415

 A denial of service and potential crash vulnerability due to a double free condition exists in the OpenSSL library used in the ICONICS Suite.
 This vulnerability is in the reading of a PEM file.

 A denial of service and potential crash vulnerability due to a NULL Pointer dereference exists in the OpenSSL library used in the ICONICS Suite.
 This vulnerability can occur when signatures are being verified.

 - CRITICAL INFRASTRUCTURE SECTORS: Critical Manufacturing

 - COMPANY HEADQUARTERS LOCATION: ICONICS is headquartered in the United States.
 Mitsubishi Electric is headquartered in Japan.

-ICONICS and Mitsubishi Electric recommend updating the ICONICS Suite software with the latest security patches when available (login required).
-Security updates are released as critical fixes or rollup releases.
+ICONICS and Mitsubishi Electric recommend updating the ICONICS Suite with the latest security patches as they become available.
+ICONICS Suite security patches may be found here (login required).

 CISA also provides a section for control systems security recommended practices on the ICS webpage at cisa.gov/ics.
 Several CISA products detailing cyber defense best practices are available for reading and download, including Improving Industrial Control Systems Cybersecurity with Defense-in-Depth Strategies.